Robust Learning-based Predictive Control for Discrete-time Nonlinear Systems with Unknown Dynamics and State Constraints: Introduction

 The rest of the paper is organized as follows.
-Section II firstly introduces the considered control problem and the dr-MPC solution.
-In Section III the design and main algorithm of the proposed dr-LPC are described.
-Section VI shows the simulation results, while some conclusions are drawn in Section VII.
-Proofs to the main results and off-line computation details are given in the Appendix.
+Section II introduces the control problem and preliminaries.
+In Section III the theoretical property of r-LPC is given.
+Section VI shows the simulation and experimental results, while some conclusions are drawn in Section VII.
+Some Proofs and off-line computational details are given in the appendix.